renatoathaydes/jbuild/README.md

   * doctor - finds type-safe classpath given a set of jars
   * fetch - fetches Maven artifacts
   * install - installs Maven artifacts and dependencies into a flat dir or local Maven repo
-  * requirements - finds type requirements of jar(s)
+  * requirements - finds type requirements of jars and class files
   * versions - list the versions of Maven artifacts
   * help - displays this help message or help for one of the other commands